MichaelEsparza012/Getting-and-Cleaning-Data-Week-4-Project/!README.md

 (2) R Script. run_analysis.R.
 This is the code that will meet the specified tasks of the project.

-(3) ProjectTidyData.txt.
+(3) TidyData.txt.
 The output of the R Script "run_analysis.R".